-It is important that you take time to write your self-evaluation at each of the points in the internship, prior to submission in July and November in Year 1 and August in Year 2.
+It is important that you take time to write your self-evaluation at each of the points in the internship, prior to submission in July and November in Year 1 and September in Year 2.
 These are to be given to your Field Education Co-ordinator in time for them to compile a summary report from each of the evaluation sources and to meet and discuss with you any concerns.
-The last self-evaluation report will be your Final Integrative Exercise (first draft due by 1 September in Year 2).